search

 Exness offers trading conditions that are favorable for scalping

-Exness offers trading conditions that are ideal for scalping.
+Exness offers trading conditions that are favorable for scalping.
 Scalping is a trading strategy in which trades are completed within a short timeframe—ranging from a few seconds to a few minutes—to accumulate small profits.
-Although the profit from a single trade is modest, the short duration of each position helps keep losses to a minimum.
+Although the profit from a single trade is small, losses can be kept to a minimum because positions are held for only a short time.

-To achieve maximum performance in scalping—also known as ultra-short-term trading—it is essential to have a trading environment suited to this strategy.
-At Exness, we offer high leverage of up to 2,000:1(*) while keeping trading costs, such as spreads and commissions, to a minimum, allowing you to engage in highly capital-efficient scalping trades.
+To achieve maximum performance in scalping—also known as ultra-short-term trading—it is essential to have a trading environment suited to scalping.
+At Exness, we offer high leverage of up to 2,000x(*) while keeping trading costs, such as spreads and commissions, to a minimum, allowing you to engage in highly capital-efficient scalping trades.

 Aim for big profits with up to 2,000x leverage(*)